Why We Do What We Do at Telos

 Strategic Objectives | What do we seek to deliver?

 The emerging field of responsible technology is to social media what clean tech is to the fossil fuel industry.
-Just as the environmental damage caused by burning hydrocarbons went unaddressed for years, the attention economy underpinning social media has led to significant negative externalities in the form of psychological harms that we are only now beginning to understand.
-These include polarization, fake news, information overload, addictive use, isolation, and influencer culture.
-Given the unprecedented reach of social media today, those working in these companies are no longer merely designing products; they are designing people and society as a whole.
+Just as the environmental damage caused by burning hydrocarbons went unaddressed for years, the attention economy underlying social media has created significant negative externalities—both subjective and intersubjective—that we are only now beginning to understand.
+Polarization, fake news, information overload, addictive use, isolation, and influencer culture are just a few examples.
+However, as with climate change, these are symptoms of a larger root cause.
+Given the unprecedented reach of social media today, anyone paying attention will realize that those who work at these companies are no longer merely designing products; they are designing people and society as a whole.
+The faster we collectively move away from the attention economy, the better.

 The attention economy is the forcing function behind social media’s proliferation of persuasion technology.
 Hence the reason why billions of people are exposed to extremely sophisticated adversarial technology that undermines relationships, intentions, and well-being.
 The larger counter-movement has been termed responsible technology and is best understood as the equivalent of what clean tech is to the fossil fuel industry.
 We believe the best way to counteract the attention economy is by offering a viable alternative to social media.